Weight training sets, How many is enough? Opinions vary, I have seen this debate rage on for over 30 years.

 This is only an overview for a target of sets to preform starting with beginners.

-For a 2nd exercise: e.g. incline dumbbell presses, these sets are based on compound exercises.
+For a 2nd exercise: e.g. incline dumbbell presses for 1 or 2 sets, these sets and movements are based on compound exercises.

 If you are young and strong say 17-25 you could try 1 or 2 sets of a third exercise for chest e.g., flat bench dumbbell presses.
 This will be 4 to 6 total weight training sets, if you’re just starting out this will generally be enough for you to get used to.